06/02/24

 Lasting Onboarding: First Quarter Development

-Identify any necessary training needed or professional development opportunities.
-It’s not just about helping our people succeed – it’s like adding extra sparkle to the success of your awesome company.
+Identify any necessary training or professional development opportunities.
+It’s not just about helping our people succeed—it’s about adding extra sparkle to the success of your awesome company.
 Always look for your team’s superpowers and grow them.

-Feedback is one of the best tools for improvement – honest and adequate talk can do miracles to align a new hire’s abilities and expertise with the company’s objectives.
-Have regular talks about performance, always recognize achievements, and discuss areas to improve.
+Feedback is one of the best tools for improvement.
+Honest and adequate talk can do wonders to align a new hire’s abilities and expertise with the company’s objectives.
+Have regular talks about performance, always recognize achievements, and discuss areas for improvement.

-Collaborate to discover, define, and set long-term goals and objectives that align with both employees and the company’s broader vision.
-By doing this, both sides are set up to work towards shared aspirations, fostering a sense of purpose and direction.
+Collaborate to discover, define, and set long-term goals and objectives that align with employees and the company’s broader vision.
+This will set both sides up to work towards shared aspirations, fostering a sense of purpose and direction.

 Encourage new employees to participate in exciting industry events, conferences, and local networking opportunities to enhance professional connections and broaden their industry engagement.

-Provide ongoing support – Schedule regular check-ins even after the onboarding is finished.
-Beyond performance evaluations, focusing on the executive’s well-being and job satisfaction.
+Provide ongoing support—Schedule regular check-ins even after the onboarding is finished.
+Focus on the executive’s well-being and job satisfaction beyond performance evaluations.

 Get the feedback

-During or after finished onboarding process, it’s good to ask the implemented, familiarized hire about their opinion.
+During or after the onboarding process is finished, it’s good to ask the implemented, familiarized hire for their opinion.

 A survey is a simple and helpful tool for highlighting areas needing improvement and company strengths.